 Holds office Governor

 When asked the question, "Do you think that recreational marijuana could be in the future for Missouri?”, Gov. Parsons responded: “Oh I’m sure there’s going to be discussion about that in the future you know right now I think we’ve got all we can worry about with Medical Marijuana.
 Trying to figure out how we’re going to implement that and so right now we’re focused on that.
 We’re not even having a conversation about recreational marijuana.”
-(Link) 2019
+(2019)

 Parson, in an interview, said he doesn’t favor legal marijuana for recreational purposes but sees medical use in a different light.
 The participation of the Veterans Alliance for Compassionate Access doesn’t mean he endorses their views, he said, but he added that it is time to debate the issue.